-Some OCD and anxiety tips and tricks - stopping repetitive thoughts
+OCD and anxiety tips to stop repetitive thoughts

 Do you have repetitive thoughts?
 Human beings are prone to having repetitive thoughts and this is especially true in regards to events or situations that provoke anxiety.